'Orange Is the New Black' actor Brad William Henke dies at 56 - ExBulletin

 He was as quick to find work in Hollywood as he was in the field and he quickly racked up dozens of appearances on TV series including “ER”, “Silk Stalkings”, “Arli$$” and more.

-He also landed supporting roles in movies like “Space Jam” and “Mr. Wrong.”
+He also landed supporting roles in movies like “Space Jam” and “Mr. Bad.”

 But it was his 2017 breakout role playing Desi Piscatella, a gay prison officer at Litchfield Federal Penitentiary in the hit Netflix series ‘Orange Is the New Black,’ that earned him a SAG Award for Outstanding Performance. of an ensemble in a comedy series.